Pfizer says COVID-19 vaccine is looking 90% effective :: WRAL.com

 Participants were tested only if they developed symptoms, leaving unanswered whether vaccinated people could get infected but show no symptoms and unknowingly spread the virus.

+Public Citizen, the consumer advocacy group, called the release of the preliminary and incomplete data “bad science" and said that any enthusiasm for the results “must be tempered” until they are reviewed by the FDA and its independent experts.

+“Crucial information absent from the companies’ announcement is any evidence that the vaccine prevents serious COVID-19 cases or reduces hospitalizations and deaths due to the disease," the organization said.

 FDA has told companies they must track half their participants for side effects for at least two months, the time period when problems typically crop up.
-Pfizer expects to reach that milestone later this month, but said Monday no serious safety concerns have been reported.
+Pfizer expects to reach that milestone later this month.

 Because the pandemic is still raging, manufacturers hope to seek permission from governments around the world for emergency use of their vaccines while additional testing continues — allowing them to get to market faster than normal but raising concerns about how much scientists will know about the shots.

-The FDA's scientific advisers last month said they worry that allowing emergency use of a COVID-19 vaccine could damage confidence in the shots and make it harder to ever find out how well they really work.
+The FDA's scientific advisers last month said they worry that allowing emergency use of a COVID-19 vaccine could damage confidence in the shots.
 Those advisers said it's critical these massive studies are allowed to run to completion.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.